Current postgraduate taught students

 - If you have some circumstances to be taken into consideration when marking your coursework or exams complete a mitigating circumstances form on time: retrospective submission of these forms is only permissible in special cases.

-- For technical problems with School/University computing facilities see Computer Science's wiki, or see the University IT Support Centre where you can search the knowledge base or log a support ticket.
+- For technical problems with Department/University computing facilities see Computer Science's wiki, or see the University IT Support Centre where you can search the knowledge base or log a support ticket.

 If you need academic advice use the University's online directory

-to contact your MSc project supervisor, your Associate/Programme Director,
+to contact your MSc project supervisor, your Associate/Course Director,

 or the lecturer of the relevant course unit.